HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 * A tumor-normal test will contain references to two specimens (one from a tumor specimen and a non-tumor specimen) as opposed to a cancer gene panel limited to one tumor specimen.
 * A gene panel analyzing somatic variants for one patient will differ from a family trio sequencing test which could analyze genomic sequences for both parents and the child for rare diseases.

-**NOTE:** The initial mCODE scope will be with somatic variants in gene panels with the intention that these elements will also apply as foundational for non-oncology use cases.
+**NOTE:** The initial mCODE scope will be with somatic variants in gene panels with the intention that these elements will also serve as foundational for non-oncology use cases.

-Despite the variations, there is a general list of elements that are in common.
+Despite the variations, there is a general list of common elements.
 The Electronic Medical Records and Genomics (eMERGE) program provides a good illustration of the sections found in [a generalized pharmacogenomics report](https://hl7.org/fhir/uv/genomics-reporting/STU2/pharmacogenomics.html#how-to-use-the-report-mapping-images) which includes pharmacogenomics.
-This conceptual representation and which serves as a good start for mCODE scoping but needs further guidance on how to specifically represent certain representation patterns.
+This conceptual representation  serves as a good start for mCODE scoping but needs further guidance on how to specifically show certain representation patterns.
 These include the following patterns which will be covered in the sections to follow:

 * Genomics test coding
 * Representing variants